Essential graded algebra over polynomial rings with real exponents: Socles and cogenerators

 \subsection{Closed socles and closed cogenerator functors}

 \mbox{}

 In commutative algebra, the socle of a module over a local ring is the set of elements annihilated by the maximal ideal.
-These elements form a vector space over the residue field~$\kk$ that can alternately be characterized by taking homomorphisms from~$\kk$ into the module.
-Either characterization works for modules over partially ordered groups, but only the latter generalizes readily to modules over arbitrary posets.
-Note that socles over face posets of polyhedra occur naturally in the theory over real polyhedral groups.
+The socle is a vector space over the residue field~$\kk$ that can alternately be characterized by taking homomorphisms from~$\kk$ into the module.
+Either characterization works for modules over partially ordered abelian groups, but only the latter generalizes readily to modules over arbitrary posets.
+Note that socles over face posets of polyhedra occur naturally in the theory over real polyhedral~groups.

 \begin{defn} Fix an arbitrary poset~$\cP$.
 The \emph{skyscraper} $\cP$-module $\kk_p$ at $p \in \cP$ has $\kk$ in degree~$p$ and $0$ in all other degrees.
 The \emph{closed cogenerator functor} $\hhom_\cP(\kk,-)$ takes each $\cP$-module $\cM$ to its \emph{closed socle}: the $\cP$-submodule